Rian1010/Charity-Website/README.md

 The clear button has an 'click' event listener, which is connected to a function that turns the value of the calculator screen empty.
 So, once the button is clicked, the screen turns empty.

+I got the codes for the with the help of tutors and a [YouTube Video by motiQ](https://www.youtube.com/watch?v=JDiurjhpOXA).

 Finally, the dragElement has the following variables:
 ```javascript